pclifford/borderlands2/README.md

     python bl2_save_edit.py --unlock slaughterdome old.sav new.sav

+### Ammo

+The `--maxammo` option can be used to set all ammo to its maximum level.
+This is obviously a bit silly ordinarily, given how easy ammo is to come by.
+This option is automatically set if `--unlock ammo` is specified, though, which is the one place where it's probably worthwhile.

+    python bl2_save_edit.py --maxammo old.sav new.sav

 ### Challenge Levels

 This option is admittedly rather silly, but the `--challenges` argument will